 Probate is process of administering the estate of a deceased person through the court.
 A probate is required if the deceased person passed away with assets titled in his or her individual name with no beneficiary designation.
 Upon the death of the person, such assets become the assets of the decedent’s probate estate.
+Some assets are exempt from the claims of the decedent’s creditors while others are not.
 If the value of the non-exempt assets of the probate estate exceeds $75,000.00, and it has been less than two years since the death of the decedent, a formal administration is required.
-If the value of the non-exempt assets of the probate estate are less than $75,000.00, or if more than two years has passed since the decedent’s death, a summary administration can be filed.
+If the value of the non-exempt assets of the probate estate is less than $75,000.00, or if more than two years has passed since the decedent’s death, a summary administration can be filed.

 A formal administration is more costly and takes longer to administer because there are more requirements such as the publication of a notice to creditors followed by a ninety-day period for creditors to file claims.
-A summary administration is less-expensive and takes less time, but there are certain circumstances where are formal administration may be more appropriate even when a summary administration is available.
-Melissa K. Hancock can assist you with determining if a probate is necessary, and if so, whether a formal administration or summary administration is appropriate.
+A summary administration is less-expensive and takes less time, but there are certain circumstances where a formal administration may be more appropriate even when a summary administration is available.
+Melissa K. Hancock is a probate attorney based in Ocala, who can assist you with determining if a probate is necessary, and if so, whether a formal administration or summary administration is appropriate.

 The person responsible for administering the estate in a formal administration is called a “personal representative” in Florida.
 The personal representative may be named in the decedent’s will, or if there was no will, the personal representative is determined by Florida statute.

 A personal representative is required to be represented by an attorney in Florida.
 After being formally appointed by the court, the personal representative gathers the assets of the estate, manages those assets while the estate is pending, pays the claims and expenses of the estate from the assets of the estate, and finally distributes the remaining assets of the estate to the beneficiaries.